Hillsboro Health District station

+Light rail station in Hillsboro, Oregon, U.S.

 Hillsboro Health District, formerly Tuality Hospital/Southeast 8th Avenue, is a light rail station on the MAX Blue Line in Hillsboro, Oregon, United States.
 Opened in 1998, it is the 18th stop westbound on the Westside MAX.
 The station has a single island platform with a passenger shelter, with the station primarily serving the campus of Hillsboro Medical Center (known until 2019 as Tuality Community Hospital).

 History

 In 1994, construction of the Westside MAX project began.
 On September 12, 1998, the station opened along with the rest of the Westside MAX line.
 In September 2006, the Pacific University Health Professions Campus opened next to the station.
 Pacific decided to build the campus there due partly to the presence of the station.
 Pacific opened a second building in August 2010 while the city, in a joint venture with the hospital and school, opened the Hillsboro Intermodal Transit Facility the following month.
 In March 2011, TriMet received a federal grant to pay for the installation of security cameras at the station.
 The MAX station was designed by OTAK Inc. TriMet announced the station will be renamed to "Hillsboro Health District" on August 25, 2024, following a service update.